What’s the Difference Between a Bookkeeper vs Accountant?

 To put it simply, bookkeeping is generally about recording data while accounting is about turning that data into information.

-What does a Bookkeeper Do?
+What Does a Bookkeeper Do?
 Roles and Functions

 Bookkeepers perform several duties involved in the upkeep of financial records.
 We mentioned these briefly above, and they also include tasks such as: